txiribimakula/ExpertWatch/README.md

 * Turn off loading so they aren't reloaded (i.e. when debug is resumed).
 * Loading can be interrumpted mid-operation.

+#### Show / Hide
+* Each variable can be shown / hidden.

 #### Feedback
-* When possible, progress is shown.
+* When possible, progressbar is shown.
-* Information is shown for each variable.
+* Contextual information is shown for each variable.

 #### Zoom / Panning
 * Roll the mouse wheel to zooom in/out.